 8. Unmold the cake

-The cake will start to deflate a little and forms some wrinkle lines after a minute.
+The cake will deflate a little and form some wrinkle lines after a minute.
 Overturn the castella on a cake board and let it be upended for a minute.
 This method helps to create a flat surface.

 Now turn back the cake.

-Shrink-wrapped the castella while it’s still warm.
+Use cling wrap to seal the castella while it is still warm.
 Place it in the refrigerator.
-Be careful not to let the cling wrap touching the surface.
-It will stick and ruin the surface.
-This storage method helps to retain the moisture.
+You can also use plastic wrap but be careful not to let it touches the surface, as it will stick and ruin the surface.
+This storage method helps to retain moisture.

 To serve, trim all the sides of the castella to make it a perfect rectangle.
 Cut into slices and serve.